Nishihara, Kumamoto: History

 The area of Nishihara was part of ancient Higo Province.
 In the Edo Period, it was part of the holdings of Kumamoto Domain.
 Following the Meiji restoration, the villages of Yamanishi and Kawara were established on April 1, 1889 with the creation of the modern municipalities system.
 The two villages merged on September 1, 1960 to form the village of Nishihara.

+2016 earthquakes

+Nishihara was badly damaged in the 2016 Kumamoto earthquakes, experiencing Shindo 6- shaking on April 14 and Shindo 7 (the highest level) shaking on April 16, and all residents were temporarily evacuated for fear that a nearby dam might collapse.

 Government

 NIshihara has a mayor-council form of government with a directly elected mayor and a unicameral village council of 10 members.
 Nishihara, collectively with the other municipalities of Aso District, contributes one member to the Kumamoto Prefectural Assembly.
 In terms of national politics, the village is part of the Kumamoto 3rd district of the lower house of the Diet of Japan.

 Economy

 The economy of Nishihara is largely agricultural, with sweet potato and peanuts as the mai crops.
 Due it its proximity to Kumamoto, the village population is increasing with commuters.